Whippet vs White Shepherd: Complete Comparison (2026)

 Health and Lifespan Comparison

 Whippet has a typical lifespan of 12-15 years, while White Shepherd lives approximately 12-14 years.
 Health profiles differ significantly between these dogs.
 Whippet is predisposed to Heart Conditions, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
-White Shepherd faces its own health challenges including Orthopedic Conditions, Digestive Issues, Other Health Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+White Shepherd faces its own health challenges including orthopedic problems, Digestive Issues, specific genetic predispositions that regular veterinary screening can catch early.
+The number of documented predispositions is similar; the type and management of those conditions are not.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health